Digital Tax Act 2020

 If you have neither a registered office nor a place of management or permanent establishment in the European Union or the wider European Economic Area, you are required to appoint a fiscal representative.
 This will (indirectly) give you access to the FinanzOnline procedure.
 The prerequisite for acting as a representative is therefore in particular that this fiscal representative has a permission to participate in FinanzOnline.

 Please note: Other tax debtors, in particular online advertisers with their registered office, place of management or permanent establishment in another EU member state or further EEA contracting state, are also free to appoint a fiscal representative in order to be able to fulfil their obligations in connection with the collection of the digital tax as efficiently as possible.

 What applies in the “Onlineverfahren-Digitalsteuer” (Online Procedure Digital Tax)?

 The Online Procedure Digital Tax is set up for electronic data transmission in the digital tax procedure and ensures electronic communication between the online advertiser and the tax authority even in those cases where the FinanzOnline procedure according to the FOnV 2006 is not applicable.
 The provisions of the FOnV 2006 that are relevant for the Online Procedure Digital Tax – in particular those relating to electronic review of files and electronic delivery – shall be applied mutatis mutandis.

 How to register for the Online Procedure Digital Tax?

-Registration for the Online Procedure Digital Tax is done via a web form, which will be available from the beginning of April 2020.
+Registration for the Online Procedure Digital Tax is done via a web form.

 The following information is to be provided